 The idea of the Albergo Diffuso started in the 1980s as a way to revive some of Italy’s off-the-beaten-path, crumbling and half empty villages and town centers.
-Many of them have been abandoned by the younger generation moving to the cities to start careers or to live a more modern lifestyle.
+Many of them have been abandoned by the younger generations moving to the cities to start careers or to live a more modern lifestyle.
 Others have been nearly destroyed by earthquakes.
 All have a story to tell and have historical centers with interesting art and architecture.

 The concept is to transform many of the empty houses in these villages into a “diffuse hotel,” in which the guest rooms are intermingled with the homes of village residents.